 A few months ago I finished my double degree in Law and Psychology (with First Class Honours).
-Don’t think for a second that it was easy for me to do – it took me 8 years and every assignment/exam was difficult.
+Don’t think for a second that it was easy for me to do.
+It took me eight years and every assignment/exam was a hard slog.
 Every step of the way was a challenge.

-One thing automatically sprung to my mind: Mind Maps.
+One thing automatically sprung to my mind . . .

-Anything that I was required to learn at university, I had to mind map.
+Anything that I had to learn at university, I created a mind map.
 Why?
 Because rote learning no longer worked at Law school.
-For my legal units I had to really understand the information and mind mapping it all out allowed me to do this.
+For my legal units I had to really understand the information.
+Mind mapping it all out allowed me to do this.

 Interestingly, a few weeks ago someone sent me this question: